-Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Market Value U. S. Treasury \$ 135,061 \$ 300 \$ (67) \$ 135,294 Agency Securities 172,670 339 (192) 172,817 Commercial Paper 16,992 16,992 Obligations of states and political subdivisions 2,071 18 2,089 \$ 326,794 \$ 657 \$ (259) \$ 327,192
+A Amortized Cost Uı Gross nrealized Gains 1 Gross Unrealized Losses Market Value U. S. Treasury \$ 135,061 \$ 300 \$ (67) \$ 135,294 Agency Securities 172,670 339 (192) 172,817

+Commercial Paper 16,992 16,992

+Obligations of states and political subdivisions 2,071 18 2,089

+\$ 326,794 \$ 657 \$ (259) \$ 327,192

-The marketable securities with gross unrealized losses have been in a loss position for less than 12 months as of December 26, 2009.
+The marketable securities with gross unrealized losses have been in a loss position for less than 12 months as of September 25, 2010 and December 26, 2009, respectively.

 We typically invest in highly-rated securities with low probabilities of default.
 Our investment policy requires investments to be rated single-A or better, limits the types of acceptable investments, concentration as to security holder and duration of the investment.
-The net unrealized gains on our investments during the three and six months ended June 26, 2010 was caused primarily by changes in interest rates.
+The net unrealized gains and losses on the Company's investments during the three and nine months ended September 26, 2009 and September 25, 2010, respectively, were caused primarily by changes in interest rates.
 When evaluating the investments for other-than-temporary impairment, we review factors such as the length of time and extent to which fair value has been below the amortized cost basis, review of current market liquidity, interest rate risk, the financial condition of the issuer, as well as credit rating downgrades.

-Contractual maturities of marketable securities as of June 26, 2010 were as follows (in thousands):
+Contractual maturities of marketable securities as of September 25, 2010 were as follows (in thousands):